 I enjoyed my Safari, can I come again?

 Of course you can, and with a little warning we can adjust the destinations accordingly so you can have the same experience or a different one, whichever you like.

-You may cancel a food Safari by emailing Nell email@example.com within 72 hours notice – this will incur a £10 administration fee per booked ticket on cancellation.
-With at least 72 hours notice we can try and reschedule a walking tour, but no guarantee and no refund.
-Cancellation of the scheduled date will not be liable for refund.
+You may cancel or reschedule a food Safari by emailing Nell firstname.lastname@example.org with a minimum of 48 hours notice – this will incur a £10 administration fee per booked ticket on cancellation.